 The term "potash" refers to potassium compounds and potassium-bearing materials.
 It includes potassium chloride, which is a salt-like mineral that is naturally white or colorless, but sometimes takes on a pink or red color due to impurities such as clay.

-Most potash comes from salt left over from ancient evaporated seas, which lie underground.
+Most potash comes from salt left over from ancient evaporated seas that lie underground.
 There are two different types of potash: sulfate of potash (SOP) and muriate of potash (MOP).

-SOP is used on high-value crops, such as fruits, vegetables, nuts, tea, coffee and tobacco, and is considered premium quality.
+SOP is used on high-value crops, such as a variety of fruits and vegetables, nuts, tea, coffee and tobacco, and is seen as premium quality.
 MOP is more common, and is typically used on vegetables such as sugar beets, celery and Swiss chard.

-According to the US Geological Survey's latest data on potash, global output came in at 41 million MT in 2019.
-Consumption for 2018, the most recent year for which information is available, was 43 million MT.
+According to the US Geological Survey's latest data on potash, global output came in at 46 million metric tons (MT) in 2021 and consumption sat at 45 million MT.
+Global potash consumption is projected to grow in 2023 and beyond.

 This is an updated version of an article first published by the Investing News Network in 2016.